-- How easily can these examples above be refined and improved? - Compare the two interfaces, especially as to the affordances and the limits of each. - · What additional elements of control would be useful that aren't available? - When we see unexpected wave forms, what do we make of these? - O Do these constitute discoveries or represent errors?
-How can we distinguish? - Would the flaws be due to the data, the metadata, the algorithms?
+- How can these examples above be refined and improved? - Compare the two interfaces, especially as to the affordances and the limits of each. - What additional elements of control would be useful that aren't available? - When we see unexpected or entirely expected wave forms, what do we make of these? - How much can we read into coorelations? - O Do these constitute discoveries or represent errors?
+How can we distinguish? - Would the flaws be due to the data, the metadata, the algorithms? - Are there lenses that we should be wary of?